×

 This technique is carried out by yourself at home using custom-made bleaching trays.
 The procedure for achieving a brighter smile involves several steps that are carefully executed by our dental team.
 The first step is to assess the patient’s oral health and suitability for teeth whitening solution.
 This includes checking for any existing dental problems such as cavities or gum disease, which may need to be treated before the whitening process begins.

 Once cleared for treatment, our experts will take impressions of your teeth to create custom-made trays that fit perfectly over your teeth.
-These home whitening trays will hold the bleaching gel in place while they whiten teeth.
+These home whitening trays will hold the bleaching gel in place for a period of time while they whiten teeth.
 You can expect sensitive teeth during treatment, but this is temporary and can be managed with desensitizing agents.
+Teeth whitening is a highly predictable treatment leading to whiter teeth.
 The duration of the treatment will depend on the level of discolouration and desired results, but it typically takes 3-4 weeks with the regular at-home application of our peroxide gel.
 Aftercare is also essential to maintain your newly brightened smile, including cutting down on food and drinks that can stain teeth and visiting our team regularly for check-ups and cleanings.

 In order to achieve optimal results with minimal side effects, it is important to follow the guidance of a professional dental team when considering teeth whitening options.
 In the subsequent section about ‘at-home options’, we will discuss popular methods for at-home use and how they compare to professional treatments.